eyadsaher/Order-Summary-Template/README.md

 To explore the Order Summary Template, simply visit the live site by clicking the link provided above.
 You can interact with the template to get a feel for its functionality and responsiveness.

-Thank you for checking out this project, and we hope you find it both visually appealing and user-friendly.
+Thank you for checking out this project, and I hope you find it both visually appealing and user-friendly.
 If you have any questions or feedback, please don't hesitate to reach out.
 Enjoy using the Order Summary Template!